cypherics/stitchNsplit/README.md

 split.perform_directory_split("dir_path")
 ```
 Instead of Splitting the whole directory, single image split operation can also be performed by using split as iterator,
-where the function iterates over the windows, An Image split can either be performed by using *window number* or the *window*
+where the function iterates over the windows, An Image split can either be performed by providing the *window number* or the *window*
 itself

 *_Iterator usage using window_:*